California is a state that evokes images of creativity, innovation, and natural beauty.

 It’s an experience that will leave you with unforgettable memories and a newfound appreciation for the natural world.
 So don’t miss out on this incredible adventure.

-42. Exploring the unique rock formations in Joshua Tree National Park
+42. Joshua Tree National Park

 Take a trip to the beautiful Joshua Tree National Park and explore its incredible rock formations.